Little Broken

 3. Stir in chili powder, cumin, oregano, and cinnamon.
 Season to taste with salt and pepper.
 Cook for about 1 minute while stirring constantly.

 4. Add bay leaf, beans, tomatoes, chipotle pepper, and water.
-Bring to boil.
+Bring to a boil.
 Reduce heat, cover, and simmer for 15 minutes.
 Taste for salt before adding the corn and quinoa.

 Notes